ketch-com/ketch-forwarder/api/dsr/v1/README.md

 ## Response Status

 Each response can have a [status](Status.md) that communicates to the Ketch platform how to handle the activity.
+The status is case-sensitive.

 ## Common objects